steilerDev/icloud-photos-sync/pages/docs/get-started.md

     === "docker compose"

-        An example of the `docker-compose.yml` file.
+        Create a `docker-compose.yml` file, similiar to the one below.
 The [CLI Reference](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/) contains all possible configuration options.

         ```
         version: '2'